MicrosoftDocs/machine-learning-server-docs/microsoft-r/what-is-happening-to-machine-learning-server.md

 - Use Role-based access control to simplify access to analytics resources.
 - Write SQL or Spark code and integrate with enterprise CI/CD processes.

-The architecture of Microsoft Azure Synapse is as follows:
+The architecture of Azure Synapse Analytics is as follows:

 ![Azure Synapse Analytics architecture](media/what-is-happening-to-machine-learning-server/synapse-architecture.png)